CarrotDLaw/iosevka-carrot/README.md

 - **Instructions for Linux**: Copy the TTF files to your fonts directory, usually in your Home directory `~/.local/share/fonts/` .
 Then, run `sudo fc-cache -f -v`.
 For refreshing Font Cache in your system.
 - **[Instructions for macOS](http://support.apple.com/kb/HT2509)**: Right click on TTF font files, and install it with FontBook App.
-- **Instructions for Windows**: Download the fonts from the [Releases Page](), select the font files and right click, then click "Install for all users" (RECOMMENDED) or "Install".
+- **Instructions for Windows**: Download the fonts from the [Releases Page](), select the font files and right click, then click “Install for all users” (RECOMMENDED) or “Install”.
   - Since Windows 10 1809, the default font installation is per-user, and it may cause compatibility issues for some applications, mostly written in Java.
 To cope with this, right click and select "Install for all users" instead.
 [Reference](https://youtrack.jetbrains.com/issue/JRE-1166?p=IDEA-200145)

-## Settings for code editors
+## Settings for Code Editors

 ## Customised Build